ekreutz/react-native-barcode-scanner-google/README.md

 # react-native-barcode-scanner-google

+___

+**Author's notes**

+1. This is *not* the exact version you install using `npm i react-native-barcode-scanner-google`.
+That version was uploaded based on this code, by a third party.
+Use at your own risk!

+2. As of September 2019, this repo is no longer being maintained.
+Due to its simplicitity it should still work great though so keep using it by all means!

+3. Look into https://github.com/react-native-community/react-native-camera for new projects if the bigger package/dependency tree isn't a problem.
+The latest version includes an implementation of Google's Vision API via this library.
+Enjoy!

+___

 Very fast barcode scanner view for React Native applications.
 Only for Android.
 Use something like `react-native-camera` for iOS.
 The postfix `-google` is added since the native implementation is based on Google's Barcode API: https://developers.google.com/vision/barcodes-overview